Menu

 3 Crystal - Miss Higginbotham (You can call me Miss H)

-with Mrs Bedford, Mrs Brookes, Miss Connolly and Mrs Greenfield
+with Mrs Walta, Mrs Graham and Mrs Hicks

 Important information:

-Our PE days are Tuesday and Thursday.
-Please remove earrings for these days or send in a small pot if children can take them out themselves.
+PE: Please remove earrings for these days or send in a small pot if children can take them out themselves.
 Plasters are not allowed instead of removal and we are not permitted to take them out for children.
+Please ensure that children are wearing the correct P.E. kit (black shorts, joggers or leggings, red polo shirts, black trainers, black socks, red fleece for the colder months) and that long hair is tied up and earrings are removed on these days.

 Bring a water bottle with a sports top each day.